Growth investing - How to become a growth investor

 Other financial ratios that are useful in growth investing include looking at a trend in sales and profitability, as well as product launches and fundamental analysis on the sector or economy as a whole.

 Did you know that most investors will use a combination of different investment strategies that include growth investing but also value investing and dividend investing?
-With Admirals you can create a potential passive income by building a portfolio of dividend-paying stocks from around the world!
+With Admiral Markets you can create a potential passive income by building a portfolio of dividend-paying stocks from around the world!

 Invest in the world’s top instruments